opensafely-core/airlock/docs/reviewing.md

 1. Output checkers navigate to the Requests list to view all open requests awaiting review.
 Note that if an output checker is the author of a request, they will not see it in the outstanding requests list.
 1. Output checkers identify the request by workspace name and requester username.
+A user can have at most one active request per workspace.
-1. The files included in the request can be viewed in the file browser within Airlock.
-If required (e.g. in order to perform calculations in a spreadsheet), files can also be downloaded from Airlock.
-Please note that request authors are not permitted to download files from their own requests, even if they are also output checkers.
+1. Output checkers can view the files included in the request via the file browser within Airlock.
+If required (e.g. in order to perform calculations in a spreadsheet), output checkers can also downloaded files from Airlock.

+!!! warning "Downloading restrictions"
+    Please note that only request files (not workspace files) can be downloaded.
+    Downloading is permitted **only** for the purposes of output checking.
+    Request authors are not permitted to download files from their own requests, even if they are also output checkers.

 ## Dealing with discrepancies and rejected files